 This shouldn’t be something you do once and then forget about.
 Instead I think it should become a part of your lifestyle.
 It would take about 20 minutes per session?
 Maybe do it twice per day?
 Surely you can spare that amount of time each day for something that could turn your life around.
 Don’t meditate all day; in fact if you get frustrated trying to meditate it’s better if you go and do something else and then come back to it later.

-OK, I think that’s all for today… Just drop by my Series page if you’d like to read more content like this.
+OK, I think that’s all for today… Just drop by my Series page and look under “MEDITATION series” if you’d like to read more content like this.
 Come back often because I am going to be writing new posts/articles regularly.
 Just subscribe to my emails and you shall receive a free book!
 And finally, don’t hesitate to leave your questions and comments below and I shall get back to you ASAP.
 Thanks a lot!